At the Detroit Zoo

 Kaatie was born in 2014, Roxaanne in 2011.
 Mom Rachaael came to the Detroit Zoo in 2005 and was joined by male Baji (short for Mchimbaji, which is Swahili for “one who digs for a living”) in 2008.
 The aardvarks seem to enjoy eating avocados, one of their preferred treats, and can be seen sniffing and digging in their African Grasslands habitat across from the giraffes spring through fall.

-The aardvark has a long, narrow snout; powerful claws; a kangaroo-like tail; rabbit-like ears and long, gray, tan and black hair that covers its back and abdomen.
-It uses its 12-inch, sticky, coiled tongue to catch insects.
+Aardvarks have long, narrow snouts; powerful claws; kangaroo-like tails; rabbit-like ears and long, gray, tan and black hair that cover their backs and abdomens.
+They use their 12-inch, sticky, coiled tongues to catch insects.